Monthly Enrolment Reporting

 If you notice something that needs to be adjusted before submitting your report, you can edit or delete the current enrolment report online before submitting it.
 If the report is submitted but not approved, please contact CCOF.
 They will reject the report so that you can submit a new one.

 If you provide overnight care for a child, make the claim for the day the child begins care.
 For example, if the child begins receiving care at 11 pm on March 4, claim in the “over four hours” column of the enrolment report on March 4.
-The overnight care would not claimed on the following day, March 5.
+The overnight care would not be claimed on the following day, March 5.

 Children Living in a Care Provider’s Home